 Having just moved from London to Monmouthshire, Wales we are keen to discover pubs in our local area and I chose this book in the hopes of it being a helpful resource.
 Sadly, although the cover promises 5,000 pubs in the UK, the vast majority of the book covers England, with less than 40 pages of the 1000+ page book dedicated to Wales.

 For readers looking for pub recommendations in England, however, it’s a much better resource.
 The focus is on pubs which offer great food and drink, including gastropubs, pubs lauded for their excellent craft beer, and even pubs that specialise in malt whisky.

 Note that there is no photography in the book; the only visuals being the handy maps on which to locate recommended pubs.
 Main entries provide a detailed description of the pub, and a section specifically about the food.
 Each county also has a section for secondary recommendations, with a much shorter description covering ambience, food and drink.

-Kavey Eats was sent review copies by Bookpeople of the ten books featured in this post, and BookPeople are providing the prize set of books for the giveaway.
-Prices subject to change, correct at time of publishing.
+Kavey Eats was sent review copies by Bookpeople of the ten books featured in this post.